porter523/glowing-invention/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for more details.